elfinix/javap2-mt-ElectricsRead/README.md

 ### Installation

 1. **Download the Executable File**
-   - Visit the [Releases section](https://github.com/elfin-college/javap2-mt-ElectricsRead) of this repository.
+   - Visit the [Releases section](https://github.com/elfinix/javap2-mt-ElectricsRead) of this repository.
-   - Download the latest `.exe` file from the list of assets.
-The file will be named something like `ElectricsRead_Neighborhood.exe`.

 2. **Navigate to the Download Folder**
    - Open File Explorer and go to your `Downloads` folder (or wherever your browser saves downloaded files).